Gardening Calendar

 - Rinse pots with fresh water.

-- Clean, oil, repair, and store gardening tools; wash and refresh gloves, use up gas and oil mix, as it will not keep
+- Clean, oil, repair, and store gardening tools; wash and refresh gloves, use up gas and oil mix, as it will not keep over winter

 - After the ground freezes, add a thick layer of mulch; cover plants needing extra protection